salsalabs/extractenator/README.md

 ## Still to do...

 This package will support a facility so that you can choose where Salsa content will go.
 Until that facility is working, the template saved to Salsa will need to be edited manually so that the Salsa "template tags" are where you want Salsa content to appear.

+<a name="installation"></a>
+# Installation

-# Prerequisites
+## Prerequisites
 Before installation, you should have these software packages installed:

 1. [Node.js](http://nodejs.org/ "Node.js's Homepage")
 2. [CoffeeScript](http://coffeescript.org/ "Coffeescript's Homepage")
 3. [Git](http://git-scm.com/ "Homepage for the Git source control program")

-# Installation
+## Getting Extractentator
 * Clone the [Extractenator repository](https://github.com/salsalabs/extractenator)
 ```bash
 cd YOUR_WORKSPACE_DIRECTORY